wireapp/wire-server/docs/reference/spar-braindump.md

 Note the lack of the `wire-` prefix.

-This entry gets removed automatically when the idp is deleted, or manually by setting `{"default_sso_code":null}` as shown above.
+This entry gets removed automatically when the corresponding idp is deleted.
+You can manually delete the default by making a `PUT` request as shown above with payload `{"default_sso_code":null}`.

 Clients can then ask for the default SSO code on `/sso/settings` and use it to initiate single sign-on.